BryanSchuetz/dai/_projects/afghanistan-women-in-the-economy.md

 - Transition and Stabilization Programming
 - Voice and Accountability
 - Workforce Development and Youth
+- Data for Decisions
+- Technology Research and Development
 regions:
 - Eastern Europe and Central Asia
 country: